Table of Contents

 - Thin extension of type I alveolar epithelial cell

-- Fused basal membrane of capillary endothelium and alveolar epithelium
+- Fused basal membrane of the capillary endothelium and alveolar epithelium

 - Endothelial cell (closed type)

-In the human lung, the thickness of this tissue barrier amounts to only 0,6 micrometers and is thus very short for respiratory gas.
-The distance for diffusion between the air in the alveoli and erythrocyte is with 1,1 micrometers slightly longer since the fluid film on the alveolar epithelium and the blood plasma has to be passed beside the anatomic structures.
+In the human lung, the thickness of this tissue barrier measures only 0.6 micrometers and is thus very thin to allow for respiratory gas exchange.
+The distance for diffusion between the air in the alveoli and erythrocytes is about 1.1 micrometers, slightly thicker since the fluid film on the alveolar epithelium and the blood plasma has to be passed besides other anatomic structures.

 Excursus: Pulmonary Edema

-Commonly referred to as water in the lung, the pulmonary edema is an acute disease.
-Fluid accumulates in the connective tissue and the alveoli.
-A pressure rise in the capillaries can be caused by myocardial failure and, hence, backflow into the pulmonary circulation.
-The accumulation in the connective tissue (and thus in the blood air barrier) results in an impairment of diffusion and therefore gas exchange.
-Fluid transfers to the alveoli.
+Commonly referred to as water in the lung, pulmonary edema is an acute disease.
+Fluid accumulates in the connective tissue and the alveoli making it difficult to breathe.
+A pressure build-up in the capillaries can be caused by myocardial failure and, hence, backflow into the pulmonary circulation.
+The accumulation in the connective tissue (and thus in the blood-air barrier) results in an impairment in diffusion and, therefore, hinders gaseous exchange.
+Fluids transfer to the alveoli.
+Non-cardiogenic causes of pulmonary edema include severe pneumonia and other respiratory tract diseases.

 Surfactant – SURFace-ACTive-AgeNT

-Without this substance, the surface tension at the water/air border would be so high that the alveoli would collapse in the course in expiration and would not inflate anymore (atelectasis = not inflated alveolus).
-A closer look at this substance is worthwhile:
+Without this substance, the surface tension at the water/air border would be so high that the alveoli would collapse in the process of exhalation and would not inflate anymore (atelectasis = not inflated alveolus).
+For medical practitioners it is worthwhile to study this substance in detail:

-The major part (90 %) of this anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and 10 % are surfactant proteins.
+The major part (90 %) of this anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and the remaining part (10 %) consists of surfactant proteins.
 The phospholipids lower the surface tension of the fluid film on the alveolar surface.
 Surfactant is produced and secreted by type II pneumocytes and is stored in storing organelles (lamellar bodies).

-Due to the amphiphilic character of the phospholipids, they spread as a monomolecular layer over the water/air border after exocytosis out of the type II cells.
-A great part of the surfactant is reused (recirculation: reuptake and renewed liberation out of type II cells), the rest is eliminated by alveolar macrophages.
+Due to the amphiphilic characteristic (has both hydrophilic and hydrophobic characteristics)of phospholipids, they spread as a monomolecular layer over the water/air border after exocytosis out of the type II cells.
+A great part of the surfactant is re-used (recirculation: reuptake and renewed liberation out of type II cells), the rest is eliminated by alveolar macrophages.

 Solutions can be found below the references.